 No related articles

-The deadline to submit applications for the January 2018 Research Assistant Programme has passed.
-Please note that the recruitment process can take up to 6-weeks.
-Once we successfully recruited our team, we will announce it here.
+We have completed recruitment for the January 2018 Programme.
 Please check back to find out more about the next call for applications that will take place in the spring of 2018 for an August 2018 start date.